 What are the career prospects for nurse practitioners?

 Fortunately, nurse practitioners will always be in demand within the nursing profession.
-According to the BLS, the projected change in employment over the next 10 years is about 45%.
-That’s a whopping 41% more than the typical growth rate of jobs.
+According to the BLS, the projected change in employment is 45% from 2020 to 2030.
+That’s a whopping four times more than the typical growth rate of jobs.

 This is due to a myriad of factors.
 However, one of the main reasons is that as the baby boomer population continues to age, they will require more nurses.